 Much like the word love, it means different things to different people.
 While generally agreed that it is a positive emotional experience, it is clear that it is not continuously sustainable.
 In fact if happiness were constant, we couldn’t tell happiness from unhappiness.

-Behaviors, thoughts and consequently well-being are formed by genetics and epigenetics interacting with each other.
-Genes are not destiny and their exprsion can be changed by epigenetic therapies, such as meditation, mindfulness, cognitive behavioral therapy, and brain management.
+Behaviors, thoughts and consequently subjective well-being are formed by genetics and epigenetics interacting with each other.
+Genes are not destiny and their exprsion can be changed by epigenetic drivers and therapies, such as; beliefs, perceptions, meditation, mindfulness, critical thinking, etc.

-For example, the epigenetic act of compassion or doing a good deed, will result in a positive happy emotion, which will occur on every instance of this act as well as cross culturally.
-Indicating that it is genetic and expressed by the epigenetic act of compassion.
-This phenomena is explained in detail in the book ”Happinessgenes” on this site.
+For example, the epigenetic act of compassion or doing a good deed, will result in a positive emotions, which will occur on every instance of this act as well as cross culturally.
+This phenomena is explained in detail in the book ”Happiness genes” on this site.

 YOUR COMMENTS ARE WELCOME

 Genetic instincts, such as the “flight or fight syndrome” and intuitive thinking [gut reaction to the environment] 30,000 years ago were the behaviors of survival.
 Our ancestors departing Africa some 30,000 years ago to spread [...]

 A huge study involving over 190 researchers in 140 research centers in 17 countries has located genetic variants associated with happiness and other traits.
 The study is one of the largest ever published looking [...]